 B.S.E. in Chemical Engineering / M.Eng. in Pharmaceutical Engineering

 The Master of Engineering (M.Eng.) degree is intended to focus more on professional practice in the pharmaceutical field than the traditional Master of Science in Engineering (M.S.E.) degree.
 A GPA of 3.5 is required to apply.
-(This program is not currently accepting applications.)
+(The Master of Engineering in Pharmaceutical Engineering Program is currently under review and revision by the College of Engineering.
+It is currently closed to new students and is not currently accepting applications.)